 Tap here to switch the keyboard from letters to numbers and special characters.
 Tap the button again to switch back.
 It will also switch back when you add a space after a character.
 You can also tap the #+= button to access more special characters.

-Your iPhone generates predictive text depending on where you're typing and what you've typed in the past.
+Your iPhone generates predictive text depending on what you're typing and what you've typed in the past.
 Click a word to type it.

 The iPhone's virtual keyboard includes several features that make typing on your device faster and easier.

 The iPhone will offer suggestions for certain words as you type.
 When typing, simply tap the spacebar to use a suggestion.
 In the example below, we used the suggestion to change agreem to agreement.
 To dismiss a suggestion, just ignore the suggestion and continue typing.